Ideal Submodules versus Ternary Ideals versus Linking Ideals: Ideals and maps

 \section{Ideals and maps}

-In Section \ref{zero}, we have defined three notions of closed ideal in a Hilbert module and we showed, in the theorem, the three notions coincide.
+In Definitions ISM and TI in Section \ref{zero} and in Definition \ref{lidef}, we have defined three notions of (closed) ideal in a Hilbert module and we showed, in Theorem \ref{Ethm}, the (closed versions of the) three notions coincide.
 In this section we wish to justify the name ideal in Hilbert modules for this structure, by comparing it with what ideals are in \nbd{C^*}algebra theory.
-(The closely related notion of extension we postpone to Section \ref{extSEC}.)
+(The closely related notion of extension, we postpone to Section \ref{extSEC}.)

 Closed ideals in a \nbd{C^*}algebra are precisely: \begin{itemize} \item The subspaces that may be divided out, with a quotient in the same category.